I’ll confess right now: My family is in no way a model specimen of eco-conscious living. Far, far from it.

-It’s like all of us, in our peak party frenzy, forget that our planet’s in the ICU.
-All year, we “blah blah blah” to kids about recycling and not being wasteful, yet we inundate classrooms, school fairs, and sports events with all kinds of plastic crapola, which ultimately ends up in a landfill.
+It’s like all of us, in our peak party frenzy, forget about climate change and that our planet’s in the ICU.
+All year, we “blah blah blah” to kids about how to be sustainable, recycling and not being wasteful, yet we inundate classrooms, school fairs, and sports events with all kinds of plastic crapola, which ultimately ends up in a landfill.

 And yes, I realize I’m as guilty as anyone.

 What can we do to keep school events feeling festive without putting a plastic fork in the earth?
 We could start by dropping these party mainstays like hot potatoes:

 Is there a parent more quick-on-the-draw than the one who signs up to contribute water bottles to the class party?
 I’ve been That Mom, many times, and felt the flush of victory for having dodged a more time-intensive task.